 - sliced scallions or green onion

-Over medium heat, melt butter in a medium saucepan.
-Add onions and diced turnips.
-Season with garlic powder and salt and saute over medium heat until onions are translucent and turnips begin to pick up a little golden brown color, about 7-10 minutes.
+- Over medium heat, melt butter in a medium saucepan.
+Add onions, diced turnips and celery.
+Season with garlic powder and salt and saute over medium heat until onions are translucent and turnips begin to pick up a little golden brown color and begin to soften, about 7-10 minutes.
 Add the cauliflower and continue to cook for another 2-3 minutes.

-Add chicken stock and Pyure**, to the turnips if using.
-Bring to a boil and lower the heat to simmer for 5-7 minutes or until turnips are fork tender.
+- Add chicken stock to the vegetables and bring to a boil and lower the heat to simmer for 5-7 minutes or until turnips are fork tender.

-Pour turnip and stock mixture into the blender.
+- Carefully pour the vegetable and stock mixture into the blender.
 Add cream and sour cream and blend on high until smooth and creamy.
 This is done best in a high powered blender but a traditional blender or immersion blender would work well as well, although the texture may not be as smooth.
 Use caution when blending hot liquids and cover the top of the blender with a towel.
 Use additional broth if you would like a thinner soup!

-Taste and re-season with salt and pepper.
+- Taste and re-season with salt and pepper, if needed.
 Top with bacon, cheese and green onion and enjoy!